simalexan/speechy/README.md

 ## Usage

+Setup is easy!
+Its just 4 easy steps

 1. Include `speechy.js` as a dependency (whichever way you want)
 2. Set the *verbs*, *noun* and *attributes* you want to detect: